 Many investments and improvements are underway to build efficiencies and resiliency within our utilities.
 We have improved our asset management program which is an important tool for managing our infrastructure.
-The generator which supplies back up power in emergencies has been replaced and is now online.
+A new well has been drilled to improve the quality of our source water, reduce treatment costs, and provide a higher quality product to you.
 We are in the process of finalizing a utility consolidation project, which will provide operational and financial efficiencies and rate stabilization for our customers.
 In 2022, the Board of County Commissioners allocated federal funding to replace a significant portion of the older infrastructure, such as water and sewer lines.

-We are proud of the investment in and operation of the Boston Harbor Water System.
-The quality and reliability of your drinking water is the result of the partnership with the Boston Harbor community and the dedication and expertise of our employees, who work tirelessly to fulfill our promise to you.
+We are proud of the investment in and operation of the Tamoshan Water System.
+The quality and reliability of your drinking water is the result of the partnership with the Tamoshan community and the dedication and expertise of our employees, who work tirelessly to fulfill our promise to you.